Nathanael Greene Academy

 Nathanael Greene Academy is a private PK-12 school in Siloam, Georgia, a small town in Greene County.
+The school had a controversial history related to its founding in response to the racial desegregation of Greene County public schools.

 History

 Nathanael Greene Academy was founded in 1969 as a segregation academy.
 Its original campus of 5 acres and three buildings was purchased from the town of Siloam for $100 and subsequently valued for tax purposes at $24,000.
 In its first year of operations it had no black students or teachers.

+In 1970, the headmaster told a reporter that "no one would have come through those doors if it weren't for integration", although he insisted parents' main goal was quality education.
+The school however, employed teachers without college degrees, lacked a cafeteria and gymnasium, and instructed students in classrooms with "rickety desks" without central heating.
+The school did have a bus, which brought students from throughout Greene County.
+The civil rights activist Ruby Martin, observing the circumstances, argued that Greene Academy was "obviously" founded in response to school desegregation.

+Tony Barnhart recalled that NGA was unable to establish a football team until 1973, leading some white students to stay in Green County public schools to follow family athletic traditions.

+As of 2004, Nathanael Greene Academy had never admitted a black student and, the Atlanta Journal-Constitution reported, the local black community perceived the initials NGA to mean "nigger, go away".

 Student body

-In 2018, the school had 3 Black, and no Asian or Hispanic students.
+In 2018, the school had three Black students, but no Asian or Hispanic students.
 Surrounding Greene County has a population that is about 40% Black.
 For the 2018–19 school year, the student body included a low percentage of minority students.